fongandrew/hydeout/README.md

 See the bottom of the latter link for stuff to add to `.gitignore`

 0. **Install bundler**
-    This may require root privileges, or one can modify with `--install-dir`
+    This may require root privileges, or one can modify with `--install-dir` or `--user-install`

     ```
-    $ gem install bundler
+    $ gem install --user-install bundler jekyll
     ```
+    I ran into problems with step 2 at some point, and [this stack overflow post](https://stackoverflow.com/a/65636792/7091853) saved the day.

 1. **Initialize and configure bundle**
     It's a good idea to do this locally for the specific project (website).
     The final line installs the necessary dependencies for the project in the local directory `vendor/bundle`